MIBuczek/Aquathlon-Cat-Sport/README.md

 &
 [Catsport](http://www.catsport.pl/cat.html)

-Is a hybrid onepage site web made for competition in Wrocław and also for My friend Triathloner who orgaznize this event.
+It is a hybrid one-page web-site made for aquathlon competition in Wrocław organised by my friend.
 ## Rooth

 I use for this web SCSS / Jquery / Bootstramp pack (hotestly - just for test).